katiehuynh/sumscrum/README.md

-# 🔬 Autonomous Research Agent
+# SumScrum - Autonomous Research Agent

 An AI-powered research agent built with **LangChain** and **LangGraph** that autonomously:
 - Searches the web for information on any topic